 Financing and Equity Structures

-Tax reform provides a new limitation on the deductibility of business interest expense to 30 percent of adjusted taxable income.
-Any interest expense in excess of the threshold will be disallowed, but can be carried forward indefinitely until such time when it can be utilized.
-This new limitation can significantly impact the timing of tax deductions and related cash flow, so it needs to be understood and accounted for when determining the ideal capital structure of the acquisition.
+The 2017 tax reforms provided a limitation on the deductibility of business interest expense to 30 percent of adjusted taxable income.
+Any interest expense exceeding the threshold was disallowed but can be carried forward indefinitely until such time when it can be utilized.
+This limitation can significantly impact the timing of tax deductions and related cash flow, so it needs to be understood and accounted for when determining the ideal capital structure of the acquisition.

-The new limitation applies to businesses with average gross receipts in excess of $25 million; however, taxpayers need to aggregate the gross receipts of certain related parties when determining if they are over the threshold.
+This new limitation applies to businesses with average gross receipts over $25 million; however, taxpayers need to aggregate the gross receipts of certain related parties when determining if they are over the threshold.
 In addition, businesses that are considered to be tax shelters—because they allocate more than 35% of their losses to limited partners or entrepreneurs—are also subject to the interest limitation.
 Private equity firms and other buyers utilizing higher percentages of debt will be particularly impacted by this new limitation.

-The proposed regulations under the new interest limitations take an expansive view of interest and include most items treated as interest in substance or form, including:
+The regulations under these interest limitations took an expansive view of interest and included most items treated as interest in substance or form, including:

 - qualified stated interest as well as amortization of debt issuance costs;

 - guaranteed payments for the use of capital, etc.

 Furthermore, the definition of depreciation in the regulations did not include depreciation capitalized to inventory under the Uniform Capitalization (UNICAP) rules and expensed as cost of goods sold.
 Therefore, the impact to manufacturers can be significant.